Reading time: 5 minutes

 - Investigate the level of death cover available through insurance outside super.

-- Never cancel your existing insurance cover until you have new cover in place, or you risk being left without insurance protection.
+- Never cancel your existing insurance until you have new cover in place, or you risk being left without insurance protection.